 Biography

-Born and raised in the Las Vegas Valley, I love Southern Nevada and continue to make my home there.
 I attended the University of Nevada, Las Vegas where I earned my bachelor’s degree in English.
-After graduating, I worked briefly in the teaching field while I also began writing what became several of my now (really bad) unpublished novels.
-As I continued to write (better) novels, I found my career place in public libraries.
+After graduating, I worked briefly in the teaching field while I also began writing what became several of my (really bad) unpublished novels.
+As I continued to write (better) novels, I found my place in public libraries.

 Empire of the Mind (2014) is my third book.
 It’s a collection of my selected poems, most of the pieces having been written during my teen years through my early adulthood.